Would you like to know the top 5 beaches in Western Australia that we have discovered after travelling for 12 months? Read below!

 5. Cape Leveque, Dampier Peninsula

 #5 Are you ready to hit the red dirt, in the remote outback of the Kimberley’s along to the tip of Dampier Peninsula?!
 We are that’s for sure.
-Cape Leveque is something like you have never seen before, the colour contrasts that you will witness here are mind-blowing.
+Cape Leveque is something you have never seen before, the colour contrasts that you will witness here are mind-blowing.
 Deep blue ocean, white sand, bright red rocks lining the foreshore really giving Cape Leveque that unique feeling.
 There is so much to do here including swimming, snorkelling, whale watching, fishing, learning about the history of the aboriginal culture, 4wd tracks and the list goes on.